 - Ageism in our culture.
-On TV (only 1.5% of characters are older adults), advertising (older adults are 7 times more likely to be portrayed negatively in online ads), housing (age-based screening and discrimination) and education (ageist funding and other structural barriers) are all out of sync with the reality of today’s aging society.
+On TV (where only 1.5% of characters are older adults), in advertising (where older adults are 7 times more likely to be portrayed negatively in online ads), in housing (where elders face age-based screening and discrimination) and in education (in which there are ageist funding and other structural barriers)—are all out of sync with the reality of today’s aging society.

 - Ageism in our laws.
-From how they’re made to how they’re implemented, arbitrary, chronological age-based laws, regulations and policies permeate all three branches of government.
-Congress use ageist language in law and avoid investing in older adults; the Judicial Branch undervalues older judges, and the legal system is fraught with age-bias; and the Executive Branch promulgates ageist regulations and policies with arbitrary, chronological age-based laws.
+From how they’re made to how they’re implemented, arbitrary, chronological age–based laws, regulations and policies permeate all three branches of government.
+Congress uses ageist language in law and avoids investing in older adults; the Judicial Branch undervalues older judges, and the legal system is fraught with age-bias; and the Executive Branch promulgates ageist regulations and policies with arbitrary, chronological age–based laws.

 Make our laws age-inclusive

 - Encourage the United States to advance and join the UN Convention on Rights of Older Persons (PDF).